Oscar Piastri: 2025: Three-way title battle vs. Norris and Verstappen

 Piastri finished second in Austria after a race-long battle with Norris, narrowly avoiding another collision after locking his brakes at Rauch.
 He led the majority of the wet-weather before receiving a penalty for inadvertently brake testing Verstappen on a restart, conceding the victory to Norris.
 He finished second to Verstappen from pole in the Belgium sprint prior to his victory in the wet–dry Grand Prix, which followed an early overtake on polesitter Norris at the exit of Raidillon.
 He qualified second—ahead of Norris—in Hungary, where Norris beat him to victory on a one-stop strategy.
 He took pole for the and held off Norris until his teammate's late engine failure, achieving his maiden grand chelem and increasing his advantage to 34 points.
-He held third in Italy until a slow pit stop for Norris elevated him to second; Piastri was controversially ordered to cede the position and settled for third.
-He crashed out of qualifying in Azerbaijan; starting ninth, he jumped the start, stalled, and crashed into Turn Five on the opening lap, recording his first retirement in 45 Grands Prix and conceding six points to Norris.
+Verstappen—104 points behind—re-emerged as a distant title threat in Italy, where Piastri held third until a slow pit stop for Norris elevated him to second; he was controversially ordered to cede the position and settled for third.
+He crashed out of qualifying in Azerbaijan; starting ninth, he jumped the start, stalled, and crashed into Turn Five on the opening lap, recording his first retirement in 45 Grands Prix and conceding six points to Norris, as well as 25 to Verstappen.
 First-lap contact with Norris in Singapore dropped Piastri behind him in fourth, as McLaren clinched the World Constructors' Championship with a joint-record six remaining Grands Prix.

 Another first-corner collision with Norris in the United States sprint saw both retire after Piastri was hit by Nico Hülkenberg in an attempted switchback on Norris for second, which neutralised intra-team "repercussions" Norris was set to face after Singapore; Piastri dropped to fifth in the Grand Prix as Verstappen and Norris—first and second, respectively—closed his advantage to 40 and 14 points.
 Starting seventh and enduring a mid-race battle with both Mercedes drivers in Mexico City, he finished fifth again and dropped a point behind the victorious Norris.
 As Norris dominated in São Paulo, Piastri crashed out of third in the sprint in drying conditions at the Senna 'S' and was penalised for colliding with Kimi Antonelli—causing the retirement of Charles Leclerc—in the Grand Prix, dropping from second to fifth.
+He was initially classified fourth in Las Vegas before both he and Norris were disqualified for skid block wear, levelling him with race-winner Verstappen.
+Piastri won the Qatar sprint event from pole position to gain more points on Norris and Verstappen, and finished second in the main race after a strategic error by McLaren allowed Verstappen to win the Grand Prix ahead of Piastri at Lusail.
+The results in Qatar meant that Piastri who had led the Drivers' Championship for much of the season had now slipped to third in the standings, two points behind Verstappen.
+At the season finale in Abu Dhabi, Piastri qualified third and finished second.
+As Verstappen won the Grand Prix in Abu Dhabi from pole, with team mate Norris in third, this meant Piastri finished the season third in the standings, 13 points behind eventual champion and McLaren team mate Norris.
+Piastri finished the season with seven victories and 16 podiums, both records for an Australian driver.
+He also passed Daniel Ricciardo and equalled Mark Webber in career victories.
+Piastri's season has been described by himself as one he can be "proud" of, and one of "mighty rise, but uncontrollable fall" by the media.